Wests Tigers: Wests Campbelltown

 Wests League Club is located in Leumeah, next door to Campbelltown Stadium, one of the Wests Tigers home grounds.
 Wests Campbelltown League Club was established in 1987 when Wests Ashfield Leagues purchased the former Campbelltown City Kangaroos Club.

 In 1996, Wests Ashfield Leagues Club and Wests Campbelltown League Club became separate entities.

 Wests Campbelltown League Club is no longer involved in the ownership of Wests Tigers having sold their 25% shares to Wests Ashfield in 2013, but remains a corporate sponsor.

 Board of directors

-The football club allows for up to 9 board members.
-As at 16 June 2025, the current board comprises:
+The constitution of the football club allows for up to nine board members.
+On 1 December 2025, the four independent directors were removed from their roles by the majority shareholder, the Holman Barnes Group.
+On 10 December, most of the former board members were brought back following intervention by the NRL.
+The current board consists of: